 Evaluate whether you need any additional training.
 Pretend you are working in this new field that is your passion.
 What do you need to be successful?
 Hang out with people in this field.
-Attend workshops and/or seminars in this field you are exploring.
+Attend workshops and seminars in the area that you are exploring.
 Absorb yourself in it fully without actually working in it (just yet).

 After you have tapped into your passion in life and explored a way to work and make money from that passion, you are ready for the next mind-blowing step.

-For ultimate happiness explore how doing what you love can bring happiness to even more people.
+For ultimate happiness, explore how doing what you love can bring joy to even more people.

 Think about how you can spread your magic to more and more people.

-This might be the time to think about running your own business, to freelance, to work independently if you are not doing so already.
+Think about running your own business, to freelance, to work more independently if you are not doing so already.